SOMET1010/m-zaka/docs/README.md

 ---

-**Built with ❤️ for the Côte d'Ivoire real estate community**
+**Built with ❤️ for the Burkina Faso real estate community**

-© 2024 Mon Toit.
+© 2024 MZAKA.
 All rights reserved.